Harold O'Neal: Music direction and production

-Social Impact and Future Ventures
+Social impact and future ventures

-As a keynote speaker and Social Entrepreneur, O'Neal has been featured at Google, The World Economic Forum, TEDX, TIME, C2 Montréal, NASA Jet Propulsion Laboratory, and other leading platforms.
+As a keynote speaker and social entrepreneur, O'Neal has been featured at Google, The World Economic Forum, TEDX, TIME, C2 Montréal, NASA Jet Propulsion Laboratory, and other leading platforms.
 Currently, he has a multitude of projects in development, including producing his next jazz album (2023), producing and scoring an untitled feature length film with an Academy Award winning director (2024), and founding a global social entrepreneurship initiative with Paul Propster, Chief Strategist and Story Architect of NASA Jet Propulsion Laboratory.

 Film and television

-In 2009, O'Neal appeared as an actor in Jay Z's music video for the hit record Young Forever, from his multi-platinum album The Blueprint 3.
+In 2009, O'Neal appeared as an actor in Jay Z's music video for the hit record "Young Forever", from his multi-platinum album The Blueprint 3.
 In 2010, he was cast in the HBO television series Boardwalk Empire, portraying James P. Johnson.
 He was also featured in MTV's Sucker Free.